7-Day Diet Plan for High Blood Pressure DASH Guide 2026 to Lower BP Naturally

 7-Day Diet Plan for High Blood Pressure

-A structured 7-day diet plan for high blood pressure gives clarity.
+A structured 7-day diet plan for hypertension gives clarity.
 Instead of guessing, you follow a planned weekly meal plan for hypertension.
 Each day balances protein, fiber, and healthy fats while limiting sodium.

 Here is a sample overview of a practical DASH meal plan 7 days structure: